-In 1995, Eleanor and her two young children enter London’s Carlthorpe Hotel.
+In 1995, Eleanor and her two young children enter London’s Calthorpe Hotel.
 Although she has a reservation for a large and exclusive Penthouse suite, the manager doesn’t believe her (and certainly doesn’t want her in the hotel).
 She’s Asian.
 He tries to turn her away.

-She asks to use the phone to call her husband.
+Eleanor asks to use the phone to call her husband.
 The Manager refuses.
 Eleanor feels the sting of hateful dismissal.
 She goes outside to a phone booth in the pouring rain.

 After making her call, she re-enters the lobby just as the elderly hotel owner rushes off the elevator to greet her warmly.
 He turns to the cowed Manager and says: “Meet Mrs. Eleanor Young, the Carlthorpes’ new owner.”

 Eleanor walks off with a flourish.
 Reversing the dismissal, she tells the Manager to clean the mud off the floor.